When should you see a urologist? Area urologists weigh in.

 • “Urinary tract infections.

 • “Kidney stones.

 Physician Kent Chevli, president of Western NY Urology Associates, Buffalo:

 • “Urology is a very broad and diverse field.
 We take care of men, women and children and the elderly.
 It covers the entire gamut.

 • “There is a specialty of pediatric urology.
 For adolescent or older, generally, urology manages them.

 • The conditions involve the bladder, kidney, prostate, including many forms of cancer.
 Urologists diagnose 25 percent of all cancers, more than any other field.
 Prostate, bladder and kidney cancers are all diagnosed by urologists and they’re in the top 10 of all cancers for prevalence.
 No other field covers three of the top ten.
 Urologists are almost always cancer doctors as part of our training.

-• “We also take care of kidney stones, troubles urinating for men and women, including bladder control problems or inability to urinate.
+• “Experts like the ones you can find at http://www.thekidneydocs.com/ may also be able to take care of kidney stones, troubles urinating for men and women, including bladder control problems or inability to urinate.

 • “We take care of fertility problems in men.